Baby's Day Out: Plot

-Bennington Austin "Bink" Cotwell IV, the infant son of socialites Laraine and Bennington Austin "Bing" Cotwell III, lives in a mansion in a suburb of Chicago and is just about to appear in the social pages of the newspaper.
+Bennington Austin "Bink" Cotwell IV, the nine-month-old son of socialites Laraine and Bennington Austin "Bing" Cotwell III, lives in a mansion in a suburb of Chicago and is just about to appear in the social pages of the newspaper.

-Three very clumsy criminals, Edgar "Eddie" Mauser, Norbert "Norby" LeBlaw, and Victor "Veeko" Riley, disguise themselves as baby photographers from the newspaper and kidnap him, demanding a $5 million ransom.
+Three very clumsy criminals, Edgar "Eddie" Mauser, Norbert "Norby" LeBlaw, and Victor "Veeko" Riley, disguise themselves as baby photographers from the newspaper and kidnap Bink, demanding a ransom of $5 million.
 After the kidnapping, however, the criminals have difficulty controlling Bink at their apartment.
-Norby attempts to put him to sleep by reading his favorite storybook, Baby's Day Out (or "Boo-boo", as he calls it), only to fall asleep himself from boredom, leaving Bink unattended.
-Looking through the book, Bink notices a bird on the page and then one by the window; he follows it out and successfully gets away from his kidnappers.
+Norby attempts to put him to sleep by reading his favourite storybook, Baby's Day Out (or "Boo-Boo" as he calls it), only to fall asleep himself from boredom, leaving Bink unattended.
+Looking through the book, Bink notices a pigeon on the page and then one by the window; he follows it out and successfully gets away from his kidnappers.
 The ensuing chase culminates in Eddie falling off the building and into a garbage bin.
 Norby and Veeko rescue him, and they begin pursuing Bink across the city.

 The FBI arrives at the mansion, headed by Dale Grissom, where they try to piece together clues along with Bink's parents and his nanny, Gilbertine.
 Meanwhile, Bink, now outside on the ground and crawling about, finds another part of his book – the blue bus, which he then boards.
 The criminals realize he is escaping and start chasing the bus in their van, but their efforts are in vain.

-Meanwhile, on the bus, Bink crawls into the bag of an obese lady who gets off at her stop shortly afterward.
-By the time the criminals catch the bus, they realize Bink is not on board and follow the lady, leading to an altercation after she catches them.
+Meanwhile, on the bus, Bink crawls into the bag of an obese woman who gets off at her stop shortly afterward.
+By the time the criminals catch the bus, they realize Bink is not on board and follow the lady, leading to a physical altercation after she catches them.
 In the distraction, Bink crawls up to a revolving door at the entrance to a department store and is forced inwards by its momentum.
 He is stopped by an employee who works for the store's day care center, believing he is another baby who escaped from there.
 He then escapes from the store and eventually crawls into traffic after a ride on a taxi.
+Meanwhile, Bink's parents receive a phone call from a concerned citizen Joe Depke who believes he saw Bink with a woman Mrs. McCray.
+Depke feigns memory loss when questioned until Mr. Cotwell pays him money.
+In the McCray's apartment the couple realize it's not Bink and apologize for the inconvenience.
+Mrs. McCray tells them she prays Bink will come back to them and knows how’d she'd feel if it were one of her kids.
+Just before leaving she tells Bing that she believes someone somewhere watches over the babies.
+The couple tell Mrs. McCray they hope she never is in their place for her children's sake and express hope that someone does watch over the babies.